norbertraus/python-playground/README.md

-# python-playground
+## Python playground
-Advanced topic from python programming
+Various topics from python programming language specifications

+* using __new__ as caching instance factory